UnableToUseGit/VideoX22L/Readme.md

 ```

 ## Reproduce the results of main experiments
-We provide the ''.sh'' scripts to reproduce the results in ``../lmms-eval/scripts/mainexps/``.
+We provide the ''.sh'' scripts to reproduce the results of main experiments in ``../lmms-eval/scripts/mainexps/``.
 You could find scripts with different ''top-k'' in this directory for each benchmark.